-- A. Relief personnel shall receive twenty-four (24) hours prior notice of a shift change or be compensated at the overtime rate of pay for the full shift worked due to such change without prior notice.
+A. Relief personnel shall receive twenty-four (24) hours prior notice of a shift change or be compensated at the overtime rate of pay for the full shift worked due to such change without prior notice.
 Relief personnel's normal workdays shall be Monday through Friday, day shifts, except when relieving shift personnel, they may assume the work schedule of the employee being relieved.
 To maintain a forty (40) hour work week when performing relief duties, days off or hours of work may be changed as mutually agreed to by the relief personnel and management.
-Operating personnel's annually assigned days off work shall be scheduled so as to provide employees with consecutive days off, per work week. - B. Employees scheduled to work on a holiday shall be paid at the applicable overtime rate of pay of time and one-half.
+Operating personnel's annually assigned days off work shall be scheduled so as to provide employees with consecutive days off, per work week.